 Houston’s First Court of Appeals released a memorandum opinion today in favor of a medical malpractice plaintiff in an expert report dispute.
 The case is styled Kenneth J. Lee, M.D., K.L.
 Modern Spine, PLLC, and Karlyn J. Powell, M.D. v.
-Tony Lee, Case No. 01-18-00309-CV, on appeal from the 11th District Court, in Harris County Texas.
+Tony Le, Case No. 01-18-00309-CV, on appeal from the 11th District Court, in Harris County Texas.

 Texas law on expert reports

-I think it is important for patients and family members to understand the special requirements that Texas law places on medical malpractice plaintiffs.
+It's important for patients and family members to understand the special requirements that Texas law places on medical malpractice plaintiffs.
 Perhaps the most unusual one is the expert report requirement imposed by Texas Civil Practice & Remedies Code Section 74.351.

 Unlike any other type of civil case in the State of Texas, in a medical malpractice lawsuit, a plaintiff must serve an expert report on each defendant, within 120 days of the defendant filing an answer in the lawsuit.
 The expert report must be written by a licensed physician and must separately state, in painstaking detail, the applicable standard of care, how each healthcare provider did not meet the standard, and how such violations foreseeably caused injury to the plaintiff.

 During that 120-day period, a discovery stay is in place.
 This means that the plaintiff cannot subpoena any documents other than the medical records or take any depositions.
 In some situations, it makes it very difficult for a medical expert to form an opinion on what happened.

 If the plaintiff doesn't meet the strict expert report standards, then the defendant can object to the sufficiency or absence of the report and file a motion to dismiss.
 If granted, the trial judge is required to award attorney’s fees against the plaintiff—in other words, the patient could end up paying for the attorney’s fees of the doctor he or she just sued.